axiom-crypto/halo2-lib/halo2-base/README.md

 # Halo2-base

 Halo2-base provides a streamlined frontend for interacting with the Halo2 API.
-It simplifies circuit programming to declaring constraints over a single advice and selector column and provides built-in circuit configuration and column splitting for circuit parallelization.
+It simplifies circuit programming to declaring constraints over a single advice and selector column and provides built-in circuit configuration and parellel proving and witness generation.

 Programmed circuit constraints are stored in `GateThreadBuilder` as `Vec` of `Context`'s.
 Each `Context` can be interpreted as a "virtual column" which tracks all witness values and constraints but does not assign them as cells within the Halo2 backend.
 This allows the number of rows and columns in the circuit to be pre-computed from a `Context` eliminating the need to manually assign circuit parameters before circuit creation.
-In addition, this simplifies parallelizing proving in the Halo2 backend since the number of columns needed in the circuit can be calculated ahead of time, and a `Context` can then be divided into multiple columns at for parallel computation.
+In addition, this simplifies parallelizing proving in the Halo2 backend since the number of columns needed in the circuit can be calculated ahead of time, and a `Context` can then be divided into multiple columns for parallel computation.

 A user can also parallelize witness generation by specifying a function and a `Vec` of inputs to perform in parallel using `parallelize_in()` which creates a separate `Context` for each input that performs the specified function.
 These "virtual columns" are then computed in parallel during witness generation and combined back into a single column "virtual column" before cell assignment in the Halo2 backend.

 All assigned values in a circuit are assigned in the Halo2 backend by calling `synthesize()` in `GateCircuitBuilder` which in turn invokes `assign_all()` (or `assign_threads_in` for witness generation) in `GateThreadBuilder` to assign the witness values tracked in a `Context` to their respective `Column` in the circuit within the Halo2 backend.

 Halo2-base also provides pre-built [Chips](https://zcash.github.io/halo2/concepts/chips.html) for common arithmetic operations in `GateChip` and lookup arguments in `RangeChip`.
-These `Chip` implementations differ slightly from `Chip`'s in Zcash.
-In Zcash the `Chip` struct stores knowledge about the `Config` and custom gates used.
+Our `Chip` implementations differ slightly from the Zcash's `Chip` implementations.
+In Zcash, the `Chip` struct stores knowledge about the `Config` and custom gates used.
 In halo2-base a `Chip` stores only functions while the interaction with a circuits `Config` is done in `GateCircuitBuilder`.

 The structure of halo2-base is outlined as follows:

 - `builder.rs`: Contains `GateThreadBuilder`, `GateCircuitBuilder`, and `RangeCircuitBuilder` which implement the logic to provide different arithmetization configurations with different performance tradeoffs in the Halo2 backend.
 - `lib.rs`: Defines the `QuantumCell`, `ContextCell`, `AssignedValue`, and `Context` types which track assigned values within a circuit across multiple columns and provide a streamlined interface to assign witness values directly to the advice column.
 - `utils.rs`: Contains `BigPrimeField`, and `ScalerField` traits which represent field elements within Halo2 and provides methods to decompose field elements into `u64` limbs and convert between field elements and `Biguint`.
-- `flex_gate.rs`: Contains the implemenation of `GateChip` and the `GateInstructions` trait which provide functions for basic arithmetic operations within Halo2.
+- `flex_gate.rs`: Contains the implementation of `GateChip` and the `GateInstructions` trait which provide functions for basic arithmetic operations within Halo2.
 - `range.rs:`: Implements `RangeChip` and the `RangeInstructions` trait which provide functions for performing range check and other lookup argument operations.

 This readme compliments the in-line documentation of halo2-base providing an overview of `builder.rs` and `lib.rs`.